Education

 Little progress has been made since Cycle 1 of EDI testing in 2003, with the exception of improvements in the domain of Communication Skills and General Knowledge.
 Physical health and well-being is the domain with the largest gap compared to Ontario peers.
 (Government of Ontario Data Catalogue.
 Early Development Instrument (EDI) Cycles 1-3 and Cycle 4 (2004 to 2015)

-Early Development Instrument (EDI) test results show vulnerabilities in one or more domains of early development.
+Early Development Instrument (EDI) test results above show vulnerabilities in one or more domains of early development.
 (Early Development Instrument Snapshot 2018, Public Health Ontario)

 Early Development testing measures: